 In summary, spring and autumn are the optimal seasons for the EBC trek due to excellent visibility.
 The trek is approximately 130 kilometers round trip, requiring 5 to 6 hours of trekking each day.

-Alternative & Difficulty level of Everest Base Camp Trek
+Alternative & Difficulty Level of Everest Base Camp Trek

 The trek to Everest Base Camp (EBC) is moderately complex.
 You don't need any prior trekking expertise because the trail is marked as moderate.
 However, trekkers should be aware that they will be hiking up and down an uneven terrain with steep snowy routes, ridges, and rocky paths, for 12 days, carrying their bag pack for an average of 5-6 hours every day.
 Even seasoned climbers prepare for such a difficulty ahead of time.
 The vistas along the way are well worth the effort.